nv-cho/nv-cho/README.md

 - 🦹‍♂️ Building https://overwatchwcamericasa.com/ __(freelance)__

-- ⚙ In my full-time work __I'm currently doing multiple refactors in core modules of a management app with million of users, replacing and optimizing legacy code__ with 4 years antiquity
+- ⚙ In my full-time job, together with a very small team, we are working on the first curated crypto-art gallery and marketplace in Italy

 🎇 Tech stack